HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 H. margaritifera or the Pearl Plant has slightly wider leaves and the "warts" are more dotted and spaced out producing a "pearl" type of effect.

-H. tessellata or Star Window Plant is the other Haworthia you're likely to come across, instead of white warts, the ones on this plant are semi-transparent "windows" (see third gallery picture to the right and third plant in the photo below).
+H. tessellata often called the Star Window Plant, features semi-transparent 'windows' instead of the white tubercles (warts) seen on others. (see third gallery picture to the right and third plant in the photo below).

 Photo by Ylanite showing H. limifolia H. attenuata and H. tessellata